 The researchers validated their model on simulations of various 2D and 3D biped and quadruped robots.
 The researchers also found that, while robots using traditional methods can take up to 30,000 simulations to optimize these parameters, robots trained on their model took only about 400 simulations.

 Deploying the model into real soft robots means tackling issues with real-world noise and uncertainty that may decrease the model’s efficiency and accuracy.
 But, in the future, the researchers hope to design a full pipeline, from simulation to fabrication, for soft robots.

-Reference: “Learning-In-The-Loop Optimization: End-To-End Control And Co-Design of Soft Robots Through Learned Deep Latent Representations” by Andrew Spielberg, Allan Zhao, Tao Du, Yuanming Hu, Daniela Rus and Wojciech Matusik.
+Reference: “Learning-In-The-Loop Optimization: End-To-End Control And Co-Design of Soft Robots Through Learned Deep Latent Representations” by Andrew Spielberg, Allan Zhao, Tao Du, Yuanming Hu, Daniela Rus and Wojciech Matusik, 8 December 2019, NIPS’19: Proceedings of the 33rd International Conference on Neural Information Processing Systems.
 (PDF)

 Be the first to comment on "Optimized Design and Control Robots With Stretchy, Flexible Bodies"